 The Agency established a mortgage credit certificate ("MCC") program in July 1987.
 An MCC permits first-time homebuyers who meet federal limits for family income and acquisition costs, to take 30% of annual mortgage interest as a federal income tax credit.
-As of June 30, 2011, the Agency had issued 25,371 certificates under the MCC program totaling \$1,971,502,711 in mortgages.
+As of April 30, 2012, the Agency had issued 24,105 certificates under the MCC program totaling \$1,888,557,730 in mortgages.

 In 2010, the Agency became eligible to administer up to \$482.7 million from the United States Department of the Treasury's Hardest Hit Fund to help prevent home foreclosures for workers who lose their jobs or experience other employment-related hardships.
-Funds are expected to be available through 2017, and to assist up to 21,000 homeowners.
+Funds are expected to be available through 2017 and to assist up to 21,000 homeowners.
 The Agency has created the N.C.
 Foreclosure Prevention Fund to disburse the fund, and it has two programs available.
 The Mortgage Payment Program offers zero-interest loans to pay the mortgage and related expenses for struggling homeowners.
 The Second Mortgage Refinance Program refinances a high-cost second mortgage to reduce a borrower's monthly mortgage payment to an affordable level.
-Agency funds are not used in carrying out the program, and the change does not affect the Agency's operating budget.
+No Agency funds are used to operate the program.